itsIpN/express_bug_tracker/README.md

   >**Problem:** I have a huge enamel pin collection and want to organize it all in one place<br>
   >**General App Idea/Purpose:** An app that allows me to catalogue all my pins by category <br>
   >**Who Would Use It:** Pin collectors

+You will use Handlebars, or EJS to build templates that do server-side rendering, or build a frontend that uses fetch or axios and DOM-manipulation based on JSON from your backend (in the style of the [GAphy app](https://git.generalassemb.ly/flex-323/express-api-lab))

 ### &#128994; Proposals:
 #### Proposal Requirements

 * User stories detailing app functionality
+* MVP + Stretch Goals
 * Wireframes with basic page layouts
 * Models including field names and their datatypes
 * A list of routes (e.g. `POST /pins/ allows users to post a picture of a pin`)

+You will meet with an squad leader to get your app idea approved.
+Be sure to write out what features you will need to build in order to meet MVP and some stretch goal ideas.

+**Submit Project proposal [here](https://git.generalassemb.ly/staging-323/project-2/issues/new?assignees=&labels=&template=project-proposal-submission.md&title=Your+Name+%2B+Squad+Lead) by Friday June 11th 7:00pm CST.**

 ### &#x1F534; Mandatory to pass:
 #### MVP - Minimum Viable Product